 Leadership Style - “Sons of Thunder”

 Unlike his brother John who is mentioned frequently in Scripture, there are precious few accounts of James.
 What little that is known about James is significant.
 For example, James and Peter’s leadership styles were very similar.
 Like Peter, James was part of Jesus’ inner circle of three who alone got to accompany Jesus in the raising of the daughter of Jairus (Mark 5:37; Luke 8:51), to witness the transfiguration of Christ (Mark 9:2; Matthew 17:1; Luke 9:28) and to accompany Jesus in the Garden of Gethsemane (Mark 14:33).
 Also, like Peter who was often brash, clumsy, hasty and impulsive; James could be described with similar traits such as “zealous, thunderous, passionate, and fervent.”
-James was so passionate that Jesus gave him and his brother John the title of “Boanerges” (Mark 3:17) which meant “sons of thunder” or “sons of trembling.”
+James was so passionate that Jesus gave him and his brother John the title of “Boanerges” (Mark 3:17) which meant “sons of thunder.”
 James lived up to this title for what little is mentioned of him in Scripture focuses on the Lord’s rebuke for impetuous speech and for seeking positions of honor in the kingdom.

 Impetuous Speech

 The first glimpse of James and John “earning” their title “Sons of Thunder” is found in Luke 9:51-56.
 Luke tells us that when it was the appointed time Jesus resolutely set out for Jerusalem, the designated place of His crucifixion, resurrection and ascension to God’s right hand (Luke 22:69).
 Jesus chose the quickest path from Galilee to Jerusalem which meant going through Samaria.
 Before arriving at a Samaritan village Jesus sent messengers (who were probably some of the Twelve disciples) to secure lodging for the night.
 When the villagers found out that Jesus was going to Jerusalem they refused to welcome or help them.
 Upon hearing this the “Sons of Thunder” asked Jesus if He wanted them to call down fire and destroy the Samaritans, just as Elijah did.
 Jesus responded by rebuking James and John and then going to another village which was most likely Jewish.

 To unpack this event let’s first look at why the people of the Samaritan village were so hostile towards the messengers.
 When Assyria conquered Israel in 722 BC (2 Kings 17), the prominent and influential people were exiled, and the land was resettled with the poor of Israel and the pagans and foreigners that were loyal to the Assyrian king (2 Kings 17:24-34).
 The Israelites intermarried with the foreigners and ended up trying to fear the Lord while embracing foreign gods (2 Kings 17:33).
-This blended race the “Samaritans” created their own priesthood, temple and sacrificial system.
+This blended race called the “Samaritans” created their own priesthood, temple and sacrificial system.
 The original site of their temple was on Mount Gerizim.
 In their view God should only be worshipped on this mountain for it was the place where Abel built the first altar and God told Abraham to sacrifice Isaac.
 The Samaritans were hostile to anyone passing through Samaria to go to Jerusalem to worship God!
 Therefore, most travelers going to Jerusalem would often cross over to the East Bank of the Jordan River to avoid entering Samaria where they would be hassled and, in some cases, put to death.